tonib/multihead-rnn-classifier/README.md

-This is a simple wrapper for Tensorflow [RNNEstimator](https://www.tensorflow.org/api_docs/python/tf/contrib/estimator/RNNEstimator), to create models to make predictions for programming source code edition.
+This is a RNN classifer, to create models to make predictions for programming source code edition.
 It can:

 * Generate a prediction model for the next word  from a set of CSV files